Saemaeul-ho: Suite carriage

 Special-sized carriages have the same specifications as regular rooms, except that the capacity is 60 persons.

 In addition to the number of seats, the illumination of the individual lighting can be adjusted, the installation of personal audio equipment by the program, and the retractable legrest (calf rest) existed.

 Among the suites, a 2x1 arrayed passenger carriage also operated.

 All doors are automatic doors from the beginning of the introduction, and are equipped with a non-acid washroom and a restroom.

 In addition, various tourist trains operate in the form of collecting fares and fees for the Saemaeul Special Zone, and use vehicles such as the Mugunghwa Hana Nuri, or the small-lorry and commuter-type diesel vehicles.

 Remodeled carriage

-In January 2013, Korail have remodeled the remaining coasters after the demolition of the Saemaul-type diesel hydraulic car.
+In January 2013, Korail have remodeled the remaining carriages after the demolition of the Saemaul-type diesel hydraulic car.
 Since 1992, the specification is almost the same as the large Saemaeulho.
-Conventional streamlined and long-haul carriages have no jumper lines in the same vehicle type, so it was impossible to operate them by homogeneous knitting.
+Conventional streamlined and long-haul carriages have no jumper lines in the same vehicle type, so it was impossible to operate them into homogeneous groups.
 On the contrary, these coaches were not able to operate as coaches that were connected to locomotives.
-Therefore, remodeling work was done to connect with locomotive and mix with existing carriage.
+Therefore, remodeling work was done to connect carriages with locomotives and to mix with other carriage types.